 There are also a number of local hard corals listed under Appendix II.
 These include brain corals, cactus corals, finger corals, flower corals, pillar coral and staghorn coral.
 Harvest of all hard corals in Barbados is prohibited by national legislation.

 Appendix III includes species that are subject to regulation within the jurisdiction of a CITES Party (country) and for which the cooperation of other Parties is needed to prevent or restrict exploitation.
 An export permit from the country that listed the species or a certificate of origin from any other country is required by the importing country.

 There are no locally occurring species listed in Appendix III of CITES.
 It is important to note that Barbados requires import permits for all commercial shipments of listed species.
-However, there are some exceptions where persons may be allowed to carry specimens of a species without a permit under the Personal and household effects rule.
-Examples of specimens included under Personal and household effects exemptions:
+However, there are some exceptions where persons may be allowed to carry specimens of a species without a permit under the Personal and Household Effects rule.
+Examples of specimens included under Personal and Household Effects exemptions are:

 - Up to four (4) worked specimens of Crocodilian species per person.

 - Up to a maximum of 125g of caviar per person.

 The Veterinary Services Department (for fauna) or Plant Quarantine Unit (for flora) of the Ministry of Agriculture and Food and Nutritional Security, must be approached for required preliminary approval.